joditivis/Bootstrap-Portfolio/README.md

  __Link to Webpage: https://joditivis.github.io/Bootstrap-Portfolio/__

 # About:
-University of Denver Coding Boot Camp second week assignment: This assigmnet required the use of Bootstrap to format the layout and style of our Student Portfolio.
+University of Denver Coding Boot Camp second week assignment: Required the use of Bootstrap to format the layout and style of our Student Portfolio.

 __Tools + Languages Used:__